 When you do think about your own mortality, you are more likely to embrace the opportunities you’ve now, and make healthier choices today.
 You don’t have to think about death all the time to appreciate the present, but don’t try to pretend it’s not going to happen.

 Setting realistic goals:

-Setting goals and working toward them is a wonderful way to build your self-esteem.
+Setting your goals and working toward them is a wonderful way to build up your self-esteem.
 Figure out what you really want, come up with a plan, and then start working towards what you want to achieve.

 Get a pet for your emotional health: